 Train Travel in Japan

-There are six major train categories In Japan.
-Trains in Japan are well developed, clean, efficient and punctual that their extensive rail network covers almost every part of Japan, but if you’re on a smaller train station, train stops are less frequent.
+There are six major train categories in Japan.
+Japan’s trains are well-developed, clean, efficient, and punctual, and their extensive rail network covers almost every part of the country.
+However, train stops are less frequent if you’re at a smaller train station.

 - 普通列車 – Local (futsuu).
-Local trains that stop at every station.
+Local trains stop at every station.

 - 準急 – Semi-express (junkyuu).
 Skips a few particularly small stations within the train line.